Importance of internal and external stakeholders in partnerships

 Once you have identified these, don’t be afraid to share them with your full team (client included) to ensure everyone understands each other’s roles and knows how to communicate efficiently within the team.

-• the head of marketing responsible for the project
+• The head of marketing responsible for the project

-• the digital marketing manager is responsible for the day-to-day communication
+• The digital marketing manager is responsible for the day-to-day communication

-• the Chief Marketing Officer who needed to be kept up to date with the project’s progress and key milestones
+• The Chief Marketing Officer who needed to be kept up to date with the project’s progress and key milestones

-• the in-house head of design who acted as the brand gatekeeper and ensured everything we did stayed on brand
+• The in-house Head of Design who acted as the brand gatekeeper and ensured everything we did stayed on brand

-• the product director who has to be consulted for any decision related to the product we are promoting
+• The Product Director who has to be consulted for any decision related to the product we are promoting

-• the Engineering director who was consulted to ensure the platform we developed complied with the business IT infrastructure
+• The Engineering Director who was consulted to ensure the platform we developed complied with the business IT infrastructure

-• the SEO agency that worked with the client to ensure we didn’t lose any visibility during the website migration
+• The SEO agency that worked with the client to ensure we didn’t lose any visibility during the website migration

-• the content development team that created all the content we needed to build our solution
+• The content development team that created all the content we needed to build our solution

 • Key competitors were reviewed and monitored throughout the project to ensure we stayed well ahead!